jlphillipsphd/mdsctk/README.md

    matrix in nonsym_distances.dat, nonsym_row_indices.dat, and
    nonsym_col_indices.dat.

+9. density.r

+   Usage: density.r [k] <sigma>
+      Computes the kernel density estimate for the sparse distances in distances.dat.
+The number of k nearest neighbors is required but the bandwidth of the kernel, sigma, can be supplied or guesstimated based the data.

+10. entropy.r

+   Usage: entropy.r [k]
+      Computes the local entropy of the given sparse matrix with indices from indices.dat and the densities in density.dat.
+The number of nearest neighbors, k, is required.

+11. kmeans.r

-9. kmeans.r
+   Usage: kmeans.r [k]

-   Performs k-means clustering using the kmeans() function in R on the eigenvectors found in eigenvectors.dat.
+      Performs standard k-means clustering on the provided eigenvectors from (eigenvalues.dat and eigenvectors.dat).

-10. kmeans_subset.r

-    Performs k-means clustering using the kmeans() function in R on the eigenvectors found in eigenvectors.dat.
-Unlike kmeans.r, this script accepts one command-line argument: the number of clusters requested, k.
-Therefore, only the first k eigenvectors are loaded and used for clustering.
-This allows for one large computation of many eigenvectors, and then subsequent clustering on all possible subsets of these vectors.
+      The number of clusters requested (k), can be 2>=k<=nev where nev is the number of eigenvectors.
+The results are written to clusters.dat, and a breakdown of assignments by cluster is written to clusters.ndx.

-11. knn_data
+12. knn_data

     Usage: ./knn_data [# threads] [k] [vector size] [fitting data file] Computes the k nearest neighbors of all pairs of vectors in the given binary data files.

-12. knn_rms
+13. knn_rms

     Usage: ./knn_rms [# threads] [k] [topology file] [fitting xtc file] Computes the k nearest neighbors of all pairs of structures in